Florida school aware of bridge crack before collapse that killed six

 “We’re going to go once again and make sure that there’s nobody else down there, but we’re pretty confident that no one’s left,” he said.

-Three of the victims found on Saturday were identified by police as Rolando Fraga Hernandez, Oswald Gonzalez and Alberto Arias.
-The names of two others whose bodies were removed from the rubble on Saturday were not immediately released.
+Four of the victims found on Saturday were identified by police as Rolando Fraga Hernandez, Oswald Gonzalez and Alberto Arias and Alexa Duran.
+The name of another person whose body was removed from the rubble Saturday was not immediately available.

 Another victim, who died in a hospital after the collapse, was identified by police as Navarro Brown.